 A practicum is a supervised experiential learning opportunity, generally in an off-campus setting, that provides students with initial exposure to relevant professional activities.
-Practicum courses may be taken for 1-3 credit hours with a maximum of 3 credit hours to satisfy degree requirements.
-Each credit hour earned requires 40 hours of on-site involvement during an agreed upon length of time.
+Practicum courses can be taken in repeatable 1-3 credit hour experiences to satisfy degree requirements.
+Each credit hour earned requires 45 hours of on-site involvement during an agreed upon length of time.

 Prerequisites: IS 310, permission of the student's academic advisor and department chair.
 Practicums will receive letter grades.